endorlabs/StateOfDependencyManagement2022/README.md

 `fixed_version_match` | Indicates how the patch version has been found (`exact-match` if the version identifier from OSV is identical the one in Maven Central, `starts-with` if the version identifier in Maven Central starts with the one provided in OSV, and `no-match` if no version can be found in Maven Central)
 `fixed_version_found`| Only populated if previous column is `starts-with`

-## License information related to source data
+## License information of source data

 The data set aggregates and remixes data obtained from the following sources:
 - Data aggregated by OSV is [available under different Creative Commons (CC) licenses](https://github.com/google/osv.dev#current-data-sources)